CodingIsaac/lottery-smart-contract/README.md

-# Sample Lottery COntract Project
+# Sample Lottery Contract Project

 This project demonstrates a basic understanding of a lottery smart contract.